 The line between casual drug or alcohol use and addiction can sometimes be difficult to draw.
 However, when excessive use of substances causes chronic health problems, physical disabilities or a failure to meet the responsibilities of daily life, a substance use disorder may be at the root.
 At Mercy, we take an empathetic approach to every person’s unique circumstance and situation.

 Substance use disorder occurs when a person’s drug or alcohol use goes beyond a doctor’s recommendation or accepted societal norms.
 It can be diagnosed as mild, moderate or severe.
+Although substance use disorder is fairly common, it’s often treatable with the right tools and mentality.
+Many people facing this discomforting reality not only recover but also live productive, meaningful lives.

 Addiction refers to substance use disorder at the most severe end of the spectrum.
 Addictions are usually accompanied by an extreme compulsion to use drugs or alcohol.